-Tips for visiting Lombok
+Tips for backpacking Lombok

 An important thing to know before visiting is religion on Lombok.
 Unlike Bali, where the main religion is Hindu and where you can see daily offerings respectfully placed in front of every building, Lombok is a Muslim island.
 Locals, women especially, are covered head to toe.
 Out of respect as a visitor, you’re expected to walk and drive around at least in a shirt and shorts, and not half-naked in your swimsuit.

 If you’re not comfortable riding a scooter, another budget-friendly option is to hire a driver to take you around.
 Check at your accommodation for recommendations of drivers.

 In my experience, Lombok is cheaper than Bali if you’re traveling on a budget.
 Street stands offer plenty of meal options and fresh, exotic fruit.
 Attractions are affordable and include great services.

 If you end your trip in Senggigi as both of the itineraries suggest, you can travel to Bali by boat from Bangsal Port, which is right next door from Senggigi.